Modern Advances in Leadership Certificate Program

 General Registration: $1,500

-For questions about this program, please contact Whitney Ortiz, coordinator of Sykes College of Business operations, firstname.lastname@example.org or (813) 257-3782.
+For questions about this program, please contact Dominique Walker, coordinator of operations for the Sykes College of Business, at firstname.lastname@example.org or (813) 257-3782.

 Module 1: Current Issues in Leadership

-Jan.
-21, 2020 – The Essence of Leadership: Given the changes in today’s environment, the leadership landscape is significantly different.
-This introductory segment of the program examines the new challenges confronted by leaders in today's context, the ABC’s of a true leader, and the latest trends in leadership.
-The participants will also develop a framework of their personal leadership goals and actions required to become better leaders in their organization.
+Jan 17: The Essence of Leadership: Given the changes in today’s environment, the leadership landscape is significantly different today.
+This introductory segment of the program examines the new challenges confronted by leaders in today’s context, the ABC’s of a true leader, and the latest trends in leadership.
+Participants also develop a framework of their personal leadership goals and actions required to become better leaders in their organization.

-Jan.
-28, 2020 – Strategic Choices Workshop: Participants will develop a personal and professional plan under the guidance of our professional leadership coaches.
-After engaging with coaches and sharing information about their work experiences, background and dream jobs, participants will be paired with coaches who have mutual interests.
+Jan 24: Strategic Leadership Workshop (Mandatory): Participants will develop a personal and professional plan under the guidance of our professional leadership coaches.
+After engaging with coaches and sharing information about their work experiences, background, and dream jobs, participants will be paired with coaches who have mutual interests.
 They will meet with their professional coaches three times during the semester.

 Facilitators: Pegotty Cooper and Barry Foster

-Feb.
-11, 2020 – Multigenerational Implications for the Future at Work: There has been increased interest in the role of multi-generations in the workforce.
+Feb 14: Multigenerational Implications for The Future @ Work: There has been increased interest in the role of multi-generations in the workforce.
 Despite the media attention, some researchers dispute whether generation gaps matter or even exist in the workplace.
-Stereotypes and media hype are clouding this issue.
-This seminar discusses the landscape of today’s organizations and uncovers myths about how multi-generations approach work and their view of leadership.
-This is not a “differences” approach, but rather how we better understand that our differences are the strengths that organizations need as we consider the future at work.
+This seminar discusses the landscape of today’s organizations and uncovers myths about how multi- generations approach work and their view of leadership.
+Organizational and leadership implications of the future at work, trust, and communication are also discussed.

 Facilitator: Michele Norris

-March 17, 2020 – Leading Teams and Increasing Productivity: Building and leading effective teams is one of the most complex and critical challenges facing organizational leaders.
-In this session, participants will: (1) gain an understanding of the stages of team formation, (2) gain an understanding of the effective tools used to build, participate in and lead diverse teams in different contexts, (3) understand how to effectively manage and motivate influential team members, and (4) understand how to inspire team members to enhance and maximize individual performance within teams.
+Feb 21: Leading Teams and Increasing Productivity: Building and leading effective teams is one of the most complex and critical challenges facing organizational leaders.
+In this session, participants will: (1) gain an understanding of the stages 2 of team formation, (2) gain an understanding of the effective tools used to build, participate in, and lead diverse teams in different contexts, (3) understand how to effectively manage and motivate influential team members, and, (4) understand how to inspire team members to enhance and maximize individual performance within teams.
 Participants will also develop a set of skills associated with teamwork, such as diversity awareness, effective communication, negotiations, trust building, emotional intelligence, conflict management, and managing virtual teams and remote workers.

 Module 3: Implementation

-April 28, 2020 – Strategic Thinking in Your Company: The best strategy occurs at the intersection of understanding one’s company and the opportunities in one’s industry.
-Strategic Thinking is a seminar that covers the state-of-the-art techniques for identifying opportunities in the industry and for assessing the competencies of one’s company.
+Mar 21: Strategic Thinking in Your Company: The best strategy occurs at the intersection of understanding one’s company and the opportunities in one’s industry.
+Thinking Strategically is a seminar that covers the state-of-the-art techniques for identifying opportunities in the industry and for assessing the competencies of one’s company.
+The seminar will be based on a model called the Strategy Process Cycle.
 During the seminar, techniques will be presented as stand-alone skills that you can practice and take back to your company as part of your strategic planning.
-This seminar is targeted to middle and upper level managers who have responsibility for strategic planning in their organizations.

-May 5, 2020 – Participants’ Personal Leadership Action Plan: After reflecting on each of the workshops and on the meetings with their professional coaches, individuals present their personal action plans* to a panel of industry leaders, faculty and the advisory board of the TECO Energy Center for Leadership.
+Mar 28: Participants’ Personal Action Plan: After reflecting on each of the workshops and on the meetings with professional coaches, individuals present their personal action plans* to the group.

 (*Requirements for the written and oral presentations will be provided to participants in the first session.)